 VG-sur-le-chemin-dendoume-decembre-2022-Mel-OMTC-57.jpg

-What to do on may 1st in Marseille?
+What to do on May 1st in Marseille

 How to survive May 1st (labour day) in Marseille?
 No public transport, shops closed, museums closed (well, not all of them!) you’re thinking, what’s the point of going out?
 Well, think again!
 We’ve put together a list of places that are open (or closed, at least, so there are no surprises!) and things to do to get out and about on May 1st!

-Published on 16 April 2024
+Published on 16 April 2025

 Public transport

 If you need to get to your cruise ship, the free shuttles will operate as usual.
-(Place de la Joliette <> Cruise port)

 Open or closed?

-Places open
+Places still open

 Our tours and activities

 Historically, May 1st dates back to 1886 in the United States.
-The American workers’ unions demanded an 8-hour working day.
+American workers’ unions demanded an 8-hour working day.
 For American companies, May 1st corresponds to the start of the new accounting year.
 On May 1st of that same year, thousands of workers demonstrated peacefully across the country.